frankkramer-lab/RCX-NetworkDifferences/README.md

 `TRUE`, both `names` and `represents` are visualized.

-A cartesian layout is assigned to the RCX-object that structures the nodes in up to four layers: the the innermost layer for the nodes that belong to both networks, the next layer for the nodes that belongs either to the left or right RCX-object, the third layer (optional) is for the names of the nodeAttributes and the fourth layer (optional) is
+A cartesian layout is assigned to the RCX-object that structures the nodes in up to four layers: the innermost layer is for the nodes that belong to both networks, the next layer for the nodes that belongs either to the left or right RCX-object, the third layer (optional) is for the names of the nodeAttributes and the fourth layer (optional) is